utkuozdemir/pv-migrate/USAGE.md

-  -k, --source-kubeconfig string       path of the kubeconfig file of the source PVC -R, --source-mount-read-only         mount the source PVC in ReadOnly mode (default true) -n, --source-namespace string        namespace of the source PVC -p, --source-path string             the filesystem path to migrate in the the source PVC (default "/") -a, --ssh-key-algorithm string       ssh key algorithm to be used.
+  -k, --source-kubeconfig string       path of the kubeconfig file of the source PVC -R, --source-mount-read-only         mount the source PVC in ReadOnly mode (default true) -n, --source-namespace string        namespace of the source PVC -p, --source-path string             the filesystem path to migrate in the source PVC (default "/") -a, --ssh-key-algorithm string       ssh key algorithm to be used.
 Valid values are rsa,ed25519 (default "ed25519") -s, --strategies strings             the comma-separated list of strategies to be used in the given order (default [mnt2,svc,lbsvc])